USING IRONBARCODE

 GeneratedBarcode barcode = BarcodeWriter.CreateBarcode(productSku, BarcodeWriterEncoding.Code128);

-// Save the barcode as an image
+// Save the barcode as a PNG image

 barcode.SaveAsPng($"C:\\Barcodes\\{productSku}.png");